frederikvig/nyum/_recipes/baked-salmon.md

 ---

-> Bake for 12 minutes until salmon is opaque and flaky when pulled apart with a fork.
-Tip: 350 F for 18-20 minutes, lower and longer makes it softer inside while still nice a crispy texture outside.
+> Bake for 12 minutes until salmon is opaque and flaky when pulled apart with a fork (125–130°F / 52–54°C in the thickest part for medium).
+Tip: 350 °F for 18-20 minutes, lower and longer makes it softer inside while still nice a crispy texture outside.